boris/eth-explorer/README.md

 # How to run it?
 1. Clone this repo
 1. Create a python virtual environment (I'm using [pyenv](https://github.com/pyenv/pyenv)), might not be the best way to do it, but it what it is.
+In any case, I included a `make dev-setup` that will create a virtual environment for you.
 1. Install the requirements: `pip install -r requirements.txt`
 1. Run the app: `make run`